X

 Celosia

-When to plant celosia in Arizona
+When to plant Celosia in Arizona:

-Start seeds indoors:
+Start seeds indoors: February – April

-April – June 15
+Plant transplants outside: April – June 15

-How to grow Celosia (Cockscomb):
+How to grow Celosia:

 • Grows best from seed (started indoors if possible) or transplant (do not let transplants become root-bound)